-Tesla's Elon Musk arrives in court to square off with SEC at contempt hearing
+Tesla's Elon Musk in court as judge weighs SEC contempt case

 “It seems pretty clear that this particular tweet was not run through the scrubbing system that Tesla was supposed to have in place,” said Stephen Diamond, who teaches securities law at Santa Clara University School of Law.

-A contempt finding by U.S. District Judge Alison Nathan could subject Musk to new sanctions such as a higher fine or removal from Tesla’s board or as chief executive, legal experts said.
+A contempt finding by the judge could subject Musk to new sanctions such as a higher fine or removal from Tesla’s board or as chief executive, legal experts said.

-James Cox, a Duke University law professor, said Nathan was unlikely to impose a severe penalty such as giving up control over Tesla.
+James Cox, a Duke University law professor, has said Nathan was unlikely to impose a severe penalty such as giving up control over Tesla.

 “We have to understand that Tesla is at a very important point in its history, and I don’t think any judge would want to be viewed in hindsight as the cause of the demise of Tesla,” he said.